-APD is a condition in which your brain can't process sound properly.
-You can't locate the source of a sound or tell similar sounds apart, say "crash" or "cash."
-You have trouble understanding speech, especially in noisy environments and when someone speaks too fast.
-There is a delay between hearing the sound and processing it.
-About 5% children are affected by it and most often have learning difficulties and perform poorly at school.
+In auditory processing disorder (APD), the brain and the central nervous system can't process sound properly.
+About 5% children are affected by it.
+A kid with APD can't locate the source of a sound or tell similar sounds apart, and have trouble understanding speech, especially in noisy places and when someone speaks too fast.
+They are inattentive, have learning difficulties, and perform poorly at school.
 Auditory training exercises, visual aids like graphs/pictures, and environments where they can hear better can help manage the condition.

 Almost 1 in every 20 children has auditory processing disorder due to which their brain cannot process sound properly.

 Auditory processing disorder (APD) or central auditory processing disorder (CAPD) is an umbrella term for any kind of hearing disorder where the brain and the central nervous system cannot process sound properly.
 Anybody can get APD, but most cases start in childhood.
 It’s estimated that about 1 in every 20 children is affected by APD to some degree.1